unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

  * animationFrame(progress) - request a redraw because an animation is running.
 This includes a progress parameter which is a number between 0 (just started) and 1 (ending) which indicates how "done" the animation is.
 After a progress of 1 is reported, the *ChunkView* will emit *animationEnd*.
  * animationEnd() - an animation has ended.
+ * redraw() - request a redraw for a superficial (not width-changing) reason.
+This is useful for responding to pointer events.